-The major combines courses in recreation, sport and tourism with business, education, psychology, health and wellness science, public administration and human relations.
+The major combines courses in recreation and sport with business, education, psychology, health and wellness science, public administration and human relations.

-RSTM 211 Program Design and Leadership Methods (3)
+RSTM 211 Program Design & Leadership Methods 3

-RSTM 299 Inclusion and Leisure in Society (3)
+RSTM 299 Inclusion & Leisure in Society 3

-RSTM 323 Outdoor Recreation and the Environment (3) OR RSTM 200 Outdoor Leadership (3)
+RSTM 323 Outdoor Recreation & the Environment 3

 Students in the program must complete all core course requirements and one concentration.
 Core curriculum focuses on understanding the following concepts and relationships: significance of recreation and leisure throughout one’s lifespan; interrelationships between leisure behavior and the natural environment; issues and trends in the profession; diverse delivery systems; service to diverse populations; health and wellness; program and event planning; community and economic development; facility and resource planning; administration; management and leadership; marketing and public relations; finance and budgeting; risk management and legal foundations; human resource management; and research and evaluation.